- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 9 Minutes

-If you take finasteride or dutasteride, you may be told that you cannot donate blood or plasma for a period of time before FUE.
-That is a blood donation eligibility issue, not a sign that the medicine has damaged your grafts or that the transplant must be cancelled.
-Some major services list 1 month after finasteride and 6 months after dutasteride, but the exact rule belongs to the country, donation center, and donation type.
-Verify that rule with the blood service before changing medication.
+Some major services list 1 month after finasteride and 6 months after dutasteride, but the exact rule belongs to the country, donation center, medicine form, and donation type.
+Confirm the rule with the blood service before changing medication.

 Blood donation matters when timing and medication overlap